Alternative Textbook Grants for IP are currently on hold. Please check back for updates.

-- Identify the open textbook or educational resources that you will use to replace your current textbook or course materials.
+- Identify the open textbook, open educational resources, or eBook that you will use to replace your current textbook or course materials.
 Good places to search for OER include OpenStax College, the Open Textbook Library, BCcampus, OER Commons, and MERLOT.
 You can also search across these and other sources using the GMU OER Metafinder.
 Contact your subject librarian if you need further assistance in locating open or library-licensed materials.
 (Note: not all eBooks will be available for purchase and are subject to availability.
 Click here to learn more about some of the challenges libraries face in providing access to traditional textbooks.)

 - Obtain a letter of support from the Study Center Director.

 - Communicate intention to adopt open and/or affordable material to college or department contact or dean, to confirm that replacing your current textbook will not contravene any applicable policies.

 - Complete the online International Programs application form by the deadline.